Agreement to terms

 Careers New Zealand provides links to other websites when we think you may be interested in what they offer.
 We do not necessarily endorse those websites or their content, and we have no control over the conduct of the companies or organisations operating those websites.

 Careers New Zealand may change, suspend or discontinue any aspect of the website at any time, including any service or content offered by or through this website.

 About our job information

-Pay information is provided as a guide only.
-People's individual pay rates may vary according to their skills, experience and qualifications and their employer.
+People's individual pay rates may vary according to their skills, experience, qualifications and employer.

 Sources we use may include:

 - published data on pay rates, such as multi-employer collective agreements